 Upon entering a shade garden, I make a conscious effort to slow down and take it all in.
 The stillness of these gardens is mesmerizing, as if time itself has slowed.
 The plants, always immaculately presented, stand at attention, awaiting visitors.

+A shade garden can still be a showstopper, even without grass.
 A deep-cut garden bed edge, topped with a layer of mulch, creates a captivating landscape feature.

+Don’t let excessive shade cramp your gardening style.
 Explore the wonderful world of shade gardening and turn that shaded area into a breathtaking retreat.

 Shade gardens are a great option for all gardeners, but they’re especially ideal for busy individuals.
 Since shad gardens grow at a slower pace, you can easily pick up where you left off, making them a low-maintenance delight.